Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Experiments

 \section{Experiments}

-In this section, we present a comprehensive evaluation of 3D shape representations pretrained with procedural 3D programs across various downstream tasks, including object classification, part segmentation, and masked point cloud completion (Sec.~\ref{sec:cls} --~\ref{sec:recon}).
+We present a comprehensive evaluation of 3D shape representations pretrained with procedural 3D programs across various downstream object-level and scene-level tasks, including object classification, part segmentation, and 3D scene understanding (Sec.~\ref{sec:cls} --~\ref{sec:scene}).
 We further provide an in-depth analysis of model behavior and ablation studies (Sec.~\ref{sec:analysis}).
-For each downstream task, we report the performance of relevant existing methods as a reference (primarily from Point-MAE~\cite{pang2022masked}) and focus on comparisons with Point-MAE pretrained on ShapeNet, as well as models trained from scratch.
-Specifically, we evaluate the following three pretraining strategies:
+For each downstream task, we report the performance of relevant existing methods as a reference and focus on comparisons with SSLs pretrained on manually-curated 3D datasets, as well as models trained from scratch.
+Specifically, for object-level 3D understanding tasks, we evaluate the following three pretraining strategies: (1) \emph{Scratch}: All network parameters are randomly initialized, with no pretraining.
+(2) \emph{ShapeNet Pretrained (SN)}: Pretrained on 41,952 models in the ShapeNet~\cite{chang2015shapenet} training split, relying on the officially released weights.
+(3) \emph{Procedural 3D Programs Pretrained (Zero)}: Pretrained on 150K procedurally generated 3D models, using no human-crafted shapes.
+For scene-level tasks, we compare SSL models pretrained on ScanNet~\cite{dai2017scannet} and procedurally generated 3D scenes.